decentraland/documentation/content/creator/builder/builder-101.md

 To build something to deploy to LAND parcels you own, make sure the shape of the scene matches the shape of where you want it deployed.

 {{< hint warning >}}
-**📔 Note**   The Builder currently can only create rectangular-shaped scenes.
+**📔 Note**:  The Builder currently can only create rectangular-shaped scenes.
 To create an irregularly-shaped scene, you must use the SDK.
 {{< /hint >}}

 You can edit the size of an existing scene by clicking the _pencil icon_ next to the scene name and then changing the number or rows and columns.